Licence Raj: Characteristics

-Fall of the Licence Raj
+Fall of the Licence Raj and Rise of Compliance Raj

 The Licence Raj system was in place for four decades.
 Many members of the Congress, including Prime Minister P.V.
 Narasimha Rao and Finance Minister Manmohan Singh, were strong supporters of liberalisation and played key roles in implementing these changes.
 In 1991, Prime Minister Narasimha Rao, who was also the Minister of Industries, initiated a policy of liberalisation in India.
 This policy aimed to reduce government intervention in the economy and promote market-based solutions to economic problems.

 The Licence Raj was believed by some to be hindering economic growth and preventing the Indian economy from reaching its full potential.
 This belief was based on the idea that the government's heavy intervention in the market was stifling economic activity and hampering the ability of the economy to grow and develop.

 Liberalisation resulted in substantial growth in the Indian economy, which continues today.
 The Licence Raj is considered to have been significantly reduced in 1991 when India had only two weeks of foreign reserves left.
 In return for an IMF bailout, India transferred gold bullion to London as collateral, devalued the rupee and accepted economic reforms.
 The federal government, with Manmohan Singh as finance minister, reduced licensing regulations; lowered tariffs, duties and taxes and opened up to international trade and investment.

 The reform policies introduced after 1991 removed many economic restrictions.
 Industrial licensing was abolished for almost all product categories, except for alcohol, tobacco, hazardous chemicals, industrial explosives, electronics, aerospace and pharmaceuticals.

 Arguing that the Planning Commission had outlived its utility, the Modi government disbanded it in 2014.
 On 6 August 2014, the Indian Parliament raised the limit on foreign direct investment in the defence sector to 49% and removed the limit for certain classes of infrastructure projects: high speed railways, including construction, operation and maintenance of high-speed train projects; suburban corridor projects through PPP; dedicated freight lines; rolling stock including train sets; locomotives manufacturing and maintenance facilities; railway electrification and signalling systems; freight and passenger terminals; infrastructure in industrial parks pertaining to railway lines and mass rapid transport systems.